StoicPawn/PREACT/README.md

    thresholds.
 Use the sidebar to adjust the alert sensitivity or load validation outcomes for hindcasting studies.

+## Data Source Authentication

+Several upstream providers require authenticated access.
+Configure the following environment variables before running the pipeline:

+- `ACLED_USERNAME` and `ACLED_PASSWORD` – credentials used to request an OAuth access
+  token from ACLED.
+The ingestion connector automatically exchanges them for a bearer token, caches it until expiry, and refreshes it as needed.
+Optional `ACLED_CLIENT_ID` and `ACLED_CLIENT_SECRET` variables are included in the token request when present.
+- `UNHCR_API_TOKEN` – bearer token for the UNHCR Population API.
+- `HDX_API_TOKEN` – bearer token for the Humanitarian Data Exchange API.

+Tokens are injected as `Authorization` headers when contacting the APIs.
+If required credentials are missing, the connector raises a descriptive error so you can provide the appropriate values.

 ## Evaluation and Backtesting

 - Historical hindcasting on cases such as Niger 2023 (coup), Sudan 2023 (atrocities),